 Pitfall 5: Irrelevant Questions

 The next pitfall is asking irrelevant questions.
 These questions concern information that has nothing to do with the main point of the passage.
-Unlike insignificant questions, which can be turned into significant ones by adjust the phrasing, irrelevant questions have no bearing on the process of interpreting the text.
+Unlike insignificant questions, which can be turned into significant ones by adjusting the phrasing, irrelevant questions have no bearing on the process of interpreting the text.
 They dilute the focus of a discussion and make small-group study seem like drudgery.
-Irrelevant questions may address extraneous context: “What do you think the well looked like?” or “How was Jesus dressed?” or “How old is the Samaritan woman?”
+Irrelevant questions may address extraneous context: “What do you think the well looked like?” or “How was Jesus dressed?” or “How old was the Samaritan woman?”

 Even though some members may find these questions interesting, they have nothing to do with the main point of the passage.